Cosmian/kms/crate/server/README.md

 ## Configure the SGDB

 The KMS relies on a database using various kinds of connector to store all the user secrets.
-The database is made up of two tables: `objects` et `read_access`.

-### `objects` table

-This table is designed to contain the kmip objects.
-A row is described as:

-- `id` which is the index of the kmip object.
-This value is known by a user and used to retreive any stored objects
-- `object` is the object itself
-- `state` could be `PreActive`, `Active`, `Deactivated`, `Compromised`, `Destroyed` or `Destroyed_Compromised`
-- `owner` is the external id (email) of the user the object belongs to

-### `read_access` table

-Object's owner can allow any other user to perform actions on a given object.

-This table describes those actions a specific user is allowed to perform onto the object:

-- `id` which is the internal id of the kmip object
-- `userid` which is the external id of the user: its email address
-- `permissions` is a serialized JSON list containing one or more of the following flags: `Create`, `Get`, `Encrypt`, `Decrypt`, `Import`, `Revoke`, `Locate`, `Rekey`, `Destroy` defining the operation kinds the user is granted

-The `userid` field will be used to check authorization by matching the email address contained in the authorization JWT.

 By default, an sqlite database is used.
 This configuration is not suitable for production environment.
 Use one of the two followings instead.